mythaxis/mythaxis.github.io/content/issue-24/Snow Over Interstate 80.md

-So, there I was, hooked up with Winston Watson, trying to save his squeeze Arabella from freezing to death out on Interstate 80.
+{{<glyph>}}S{{</glyph>}}o, there I was, hooked up with Winston Watson, trying to save his squeeze Arabella from freezing to death out on Interstate 80.
 Man, the gig tasted sour from the get-go, like ashes and milk.
 I couldn’t break free of Christmas Eve and it was starting to get on my nerves.
 I’d already smashed the radio for one-too-many renditions of ‘Jingle Bells’ and gotten us into a knock-down, drag-out fight with a bunch of Elves when we stopped for gas in Des Moines.
 Turned out they were Hawkeyes collecting for charity and not in the mood to take my bad-tempered shit.
 Well, lesson learned.

 I flexed my hands on the wheel.
 “What’s she driving again?”